twofold-rsc/twofold/sites/website/app/pages/docs/guides/deployment/fly-io.md

 This will take you to the pull request in your GitHub repository.

-{% image src="/images/guides/deploy/fly-io/create-pull-request.png" alt="Create PR" border=true /%}
+{% image src="/images/guides/deploy/fly-io/create-pull-request.png" alt="Create PR" /%}

 You can merge this pull request into your main branch.